Syd Cohen

-Sydney Harry Cohen (May 7, 1906 – April 9, 1988) was a pitcher in Major League Baseball.
+Sydney Harry Cohen (May 7, 1906 – April 9, 1988) was an American pitcher in Major League Baseball.

 Career

 Cohen was Jewish.
 He was the brother of second baseman Andy Cohen.
 Cohen Stadium in El Paso, Texas, is named after the two brothers.

 Cohen went to Alta Vista Elementary School.
 He then went to El Paso High School, where he played baseball and basketball, and was captain of the basketball teams that went to the state finals in his junior and senior years (1925 and 1926).
 He then attended the University of Alabama, and subsequently signed to play professional baseball in 1928 with the San Francisco Seals of the West Coast League.